LAKE GARDA ITINERARY – THINGS TO DO IN 1-10 DAYS

 Getting Around Lake Garda

-Lake Garda is Italy´s biggest lake, with a shore length of almost 160 kilometers – this means getting around might take some time.
-My tip: rent a car, and hop on a boat several times to see as much as possible of this gorgeous place.
+Lake Garda is Italy´s biggest lake, with a shore length of almost 160 kilometers.
+This means getting around can be time-consuming.

-There is no toll when driving Lake Garda’s shores, but getting to other cities or attractions, like Verona, costs extra when you use the motorways (about 8 to 9 € for 100 km).
+- Driving can be nerve-wracking around Lake Garda.
+Also, petrol is ridiculously expensive.
+Italy has one of the highest petrol prices in all of Europe.
+On the other hand, there is no toll when driving Lake Garda’s shores, but getting to other cities or attractions, like Verona, costs extra when you use the motorways (about 9 € for 100 km).

 BEST THINGS TO DO IN LAKE GARDA IN 1-10 DAYS

-Whether you stay in Lake Garde for one day, 3 days, 5 days, 7 days, or even 10 days – you will find enough activities to do around Lake Garda.
+Whether you stay in Lake Garde for one day, 3 days, 5 days, 7 days, or even 10 days – you will find enough activities to fill your days.

 1 Day in Lake Garda

-Most people probably head to Sirmione if they have only one day in Lake Garda – and there are many reasons to do so.
+Most people probably head to Sirmione if they have only one day in Lake Garda.
+There are many reasons to do so.

-Famous as “the pearl of the islands and peninsulas,” it is a popular tourist hotspot and a great place to visit in Lake Garda on the first day of your trip.
+Famous as “the pearl of the islands and peninsulas,” Sirmione is a popular tourist hotspot.
+It is a great place to visit on the first day of your trip.

 Located on the lake’s southern shores, it is also close to many other places, like Verona.
 It is on a long and narrow peninsula that divides the gulfs of Desenzano and Peschiera’s towns.
 However, this small town has a lot to offer, so that you can plan a full day for Sirmione.

-- Castello Scaligero (For an entrance fee of about 8€, you can enjoy great views of the town and lake and walk the fortress walls.
+- Castello Scaligero – For an entrance fee of about 8€, you can enjoy great views of the town and lake and walk the fortress walls.
 You cannot miss the fortress, as it is just at the “beginning” of the old town.
-Tickets can be bought at the ticket center.)
+You can buy tickets at the ticket center.

 2 Days in Lake Garda

-If you have two days in Lake Garda, head to the most beautiful town on your second day.
+If you have two days in Lake Garda, head to the most beautiful village/town on your second day.

-Visit Limone sul Garda.
-This is actually my favorite place in Lake Garda.
-It is small and adorable.
+Visit Limone sul Garda – which is actually my favorite place in Lake Garda.
+It is small and absolutely adorable.
 If you don’t mind overloading on cuteness, this is a great place for your Lake Garda itinerary.

 What makes this place so great are the cute houses full of flowers; the small, windy, cobblestone streets; the promenade; the harbor; and more.
 If you stay in Riva del Garda or Malcesine, you can get here easily by boat.

-- Walk (or bike) the newly-opened cyclopath (a one-kilometer-long cyclopath built just at the base of the mountains and offers incredible views), and I am sure it will become one of the main tourist attractions in and around Lake Garda.
+- Walk (or bike) the newly-opened cyclopath.
+It is a one-kilometer-long cyclopath built just at the base of the mountains and offers incredible views), and I am sure it will become one of the main tourist attractions in and around Lake Garda.

-- Have a lunch/dinner in the “harbor” area – the views…priceless.
+- Have lunch/dinner in the “harbor” area.
+The views are …priceless.

-- Stroll the promenade – for more Limone travel tips, click here and also see more pictures.
+- For more Limone travel tips, click here and also see more pictures.

 3 Days in Lake Garda

-Okay, if you have 3 days in Garda, you can do a day trip.
+Okay, if you have 3 days at Lake Garda, you can do a day trip to a beautiful city!

 Fall in Love With Verona

-Though Verona is not directly located on Lake Garda’s shores, I suggest visiting Verona for a day trip.
-Even if you stay in Lake Garda for only three days, make sure to add the city to your Lake Garda itinerary.It is a perfect day trip from Sirmione and located southeast of Lake Garda.
+Though Verona is not directly located on lake´s shores, I suggest visiting Verona for a day.
+Even if you stay in Lake Garda for only three days, make sure to add the city to your Lake Garda itinerary.It is a perfect day trip from Sirmione because it is located southeast of Lake Garda.
 The city is so much more than just the setting for Shakespeare´s Romeo and Juliet.
 It is also one of the most beautiful cities in Italy.

 - Spend time at the colorful piazzas.
 Verona has some of the most colorful and beautiful market squares – Piazza Bra, Piazza Della Erbe, and the cute Piazza Dei Signori.